Grading of affine Weyl semi-groups of Kac-Moody type: Introduction

+Section~\ref{section: preliminaries} consists of preliminaries.
+In Subsection~\ref{subsection: definitions} we formally define everything we mentioned in this introduction.
+In particular we give the definition of the affinized Bruhat order and the two affinized Bruhat lengths as they are given in \cite{muthiah2019bruhat}.
+To be more flexible, we chose to define the affinized Bruhat order on the whole affinized Weyl group $W^a=Y\rtimes W$, on which it may not be a preorder.

-We show that we indeed recover the affine Bruhat order on $W^+$ from this preorder in Subsection \ref{subsection: prelimary results} at the end of this section, and we give other preliminary results, more classical, which are quite useful for our study of the affine Bruhat length and for the construction of chains.
+We show, amongst other preliminary results, that we indeed recover the affinized Bruhat order on $W^a_+$ from this preorder in Subsection~\ref{subsection: prelimary results}.

-We also give, in Subsection \ref{subsection: geometric interpretation}, a geometric interpretation of $W^+$ and its affine Bruhat order, which is to be compared with the Coxeter complex of a Coxeter group, and its interpretation of the Bruhat order.
-Even though it is not clearly mentioned in the rest of the paper, this geometric interpretation was very useful to construct chains and understand $W^+$.
+We also give, in Subsection~\ref{subsection: geometric interpretation}, a geometric interpretation of $W^a_+$ and its affinized Bruhat order, which is to be compared with the interpretation of the Bruhat order in the Coxeter complex of a Coxeter group.
+Even though it is not clearly mentioned in the rest of the paper, this geometric interpretation was very useful to construct chains and understand $W^a_+$.